titovanton/bicycle-search/README.md

 ### Raw usage

-Each schema has search method, which get query(string) as a single parametr and return a queryset of a model wich specified as model attribute.
+Each schema has a search method, which get query(string) as a single parametr and return a queryset of a model wich specified as model attribute.

+    ProductSchema.search('foo')